jshinnn/cs124-labs-test/lab3/lab3_informationretrieval.md

 If you prioritize recall, your classifier will minimize *false negatives*, meaning it will try not to mis-identify toxic speech as benign.
 This means your classifier will correctly classify most of the existing toxic comments as toxic, but might be over-eager, and classify benign comments as toxic as well.

+7. Discuss the tradeoff between precision and recall in the hate speech classifier, which you would prioritize, and why.

 Now that you’ve played around with definitions of precision and recall, it’s time to come up with your own scenarios.

 8. Write a scenario related to an IR or broader NLP task where you would prioritize *precision* over recall.
 Make sure you define what a “true positive” is, as in the examples above.